This post may contain affiliate links.

 Now that you have both kinds of dough ready to go, it is time to experiment!

-Put two pieces of conductive play dough together with the insulating dough between them.
+Layer two pieces of conductive play dough together with the insulating dough between them.
 Then put the wires into each of the pieces of dough and spread out the pins on the LED light and insert them.
 They need to be only touching the conductive dough with the matching (+ or – sign or it will not work.)

 Once you figure it out, try experimenting with different designs!
 We made a pumpkin and a flower with ours!
 You can add in multiple lights, but the power dims a little with each one that is added.

-WHY Does Conductive Play Dough Work?
+Why Does Conductive Play Dough Work?

 In the Conductive play dough salt and cream of tartar are included.
 These ingredients contain ions that allow electrical charges to flow through them.